GoogleForCreators/web-stories-wp/packages/rich-text/README.md

-# Output
+# Rich-Text

 ---
-A package for serialization of stories to AMP output
+A wrapper around `draft-js` and utilities for rich-text editor.